A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Numerical results

-In this experiment, we consider a $100\times 100$ matrix and explore both the scenarios of rank $r=30$ and $r=50$.
+\rule[0em]{13cm}{0.1em} In this experiment, we consider a $100\times 100$ matrix and explore both the scenarios of rank $r=30$ and $r=50$.
 The step size parameter $\alpha$ is set to $1.99$.
 The algorithmic parameter for TKMA is consistent with that used in the denoising experiment in section \ref{ImageDenoising}.
 Both the PGA and the Halpern algorithm (with $\lambda_k=\frac{1}{k+1}$ or $\lambda_k=\frac{1}{\varphi_k+1}$) require no parameter tuning.
-For the Fast KM algorithm, the parameters $s$ and $\alpha$ are set to $1$ and $1000$ respectively, based on our fine-tuning.
-The results are shown in Figure \ref{OFVandREforlowmatrixr30} and Figure \ref{OFVandREforlowmatrixr50}, where we compare the OFV and RE versus the iteration count of operator $T$.
+For the Fast KM algorithm, the parameters $s$ and $\alpha$ are set to $1$ and $1000$, respectively, based on our fine-tuning.
+The results are shown in Figures \ref{OFVandREforlowmatrixr30}-\ref{residualr3050}, where we compare the OFV, RE and FP residual against CPU time.
 From the experimental results, it is clear that TKMA outperforms all other methods in this scenario.
+In addition, we plot the FP residual against the iteration count in Figure \ref{Residualmatrix} for ranks $r = 30$ and $r = 50$, with a tolerance of $10^{-4}$ and a maximum of 1,000 iterations.
+Compared to the $1/k$ reference line, TKMA exhibits a much more rapid decrease in residual and reaches a substantially lower level.